In2ItChicago/In2ItChicago/readme.md

 ```
 to your `~/.bash_profile`.

+#### Linux
+Add the lines `DOCKER_IP=localhost` and `DB_CLIENT_IP=localhost` to `/etc/environment`.
+This file may be in a different location on some distros.

 ### Running Docker
 If you are using Linux, all of the subsequent Docker commands in this guide must be run with `sudo`.
-If you would like to be able to use Docker without `sudo`, look through the answers [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)
+If you would like to be able to use Docker without `sudo`, look through the answers [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
+You will also need to move your environment variables to your `~/.bashrc` file if you go this route.

 Verify that Docker installed correctly with: `docker run hello-world`.
 You should see, "Hello from Docker!"